|Area:||Lake District - Northern Fells|

 Why not try walking up this hill using one of our walks:

-If you need accommodation we have details of 24 properties offering rooms near Blencathra - Hallsfell Top.
+If you need accommodation we have details of 22 properties offering rooms near Blencathra - Hallsfell Top.
+Here are some examples:

 Photo by Elizabeth Oldham and is our copyright.